aad8ya/Internet-and-Web-Programming/Assignment 14 - XML to HTML/README.md

 ### Adithya G - 18BCS102

 **Aim**<br />
-To create an XML file and tranform it to HTML with XSLT using XML Copy Editor
+To create an XML file and transform it to HTML with XSLT using XML Copy Editor

 **Requirements**